Glenroy, New South Wales: Geography

 Glenroy is a developing residential suburb with large rural areas located in a valley on the northern slopes of Nail Can Hill.
 Nail Can Hill is of great ecological importance.
 Many bike and fire service trails have been built through Nail Can Hill, which is used for the annual Nail Can Hill Run.

-The native plant life includes the River Red Gum and Red Box eucalypts, which dominate.
+The native plant life includes the river red gum and Red Box eucalypts, which dominate.
 Nail Can Hill is home to a rare orchid species called the Crimson Spider Orchid, and is the only place in New South Wales where it can be found.

-Residents
+Demographics

 Glenroy is one of Albury's fastest-growing suburbs, with the Glenroy-Hamilton Valley area growing from 2004 in 1996 to 3120 in 2006, (a growth rate of 55.7% in 10 years).

 At the 2006 Census, the most common religion was Catholic, followed by Anglican, and the average weekly household income was $1121, above the Australian average of $1027.
 The median age was 34.